tolgee/documentation/blog/2022-01-20-super-fast-react-localizaton-with-i18next-and-tolgee.md

 So you develop an app in React and you want many users to use it, right?
 To make your app usable for users in foreign countries, you have to translate your App to their languages. 🇬🇧 🇨🇳 🇮🇹 🇪🇸 🇫🇷

-In this article I am going to show you, how to integrate i18next and Tolgee to your project and how easy and fast you can translate a React app using these tools.
+In this article, I am going to show you, how to integrate i18next and Tolgee into your project and how easy and fast you can translate a React app using these tools.

+> Tolgee has also its native integrations.
+Which are a bit easier to set up, so if you're not used to i18next, maybe it
+> would be easier for you to [start with those](http://localhost:3000/docs/web/using_with_react/installation).

 <!--truncate-->

 ### What is [i18next](https://www.i18next.com/)?

 `i18next` is a library enabling you to localize your app.
-Basically, in your code you are calling methods of this library providing keys to be translated.
+Basically, you are calling methods of this library providing keys to be translated.
 The methods return value in specified language retrieved from localization files.
 There is much more about i18next, but let's keep it simple for this tutorial.
 You can read more about i18next [here](https://www.i18next.com/).

 ### OK!
 And what is [Tolgee](https://tolgee.io)?

-Tolgee is open-source tool combining localization platform and integrations to provide simple way to translate the web applications for both developers and translators. 👨‍💻👩🏻‍💻🧖🏼👩🏻‍💻🧖🏼
+Tolgee is an open-source tool combining localization platform and integrations to provide a simple way to translate the web applications for both developers and translators. 👨‍💻👩🏻‍💻🧖🏼👩🏻‍💻🧖🏼

 Tolgee Localization Platform is a place, where you can manage all your localization strings in the simple UI.
 It's made to simplify the localization process as much as possible.
-With Tolgee you can translate the localization strings directly in the Application you develop without editing localization data files.
+With Tolgee you can translate the localization strings directly in the application you develop without editing localization data files.
 You can also automatically generate screenshots from your app, which can be used in the future by translators of your project.

 So let's dive in to the hacking!